-Meetings of the Board
+Meetings of Council

-- 6. Rules governing the calling and operation of the Board and Committee meetings must be set by the Board in written policies subject to the following: - (a) All meetings, proceedings, and hearings must be conducted in accordance with the then-current BCIA policies; - (b) Notice of the date and time of each regularly scheduled meeting must be posted on the BCIA website no less than seven days prior to the date of the scheduled meeting; - (c) At least one Lay Board Member must be present at every meeting, proceeding, or hearing of the Board; - (d) Unless expressly required by these Bylaws, any and all meetings, proceedings, or hearings of the Board may be held by electronic means; - (e) Meetings of the Board or portions thereof may be held in camera and must include at least one Lay Board Member.
-No minutes of in-camera meetings must be kept other than records of Motions that are passed in accordance with these Bylaws; - (f) Minutes of a Board meeting must be posted on the BCIA website after approval by the Board at its next scheduled meeting other than matters that may disclose information subject to federal or provincial protection of privacy legislation; - (g) Notwithstanding anything contained herein but subject to the PGA, the Board may amend any timelines or deadlines outlined in these Bylaws to address any emergency situation by way of a 2/3rds vote of Board Members present at a properly instituted Board meeting. - 7.
-Unless stipulated otherwise in these Bylaws, any submissions or applications pertaining to the acts or omissions of any panel, staff, or committee member other than the Discipline Committee must be forwarded to the Board for adjudication.
-In the absence of specific guidance in these Bylaws or any governing legislation with respect to applications related to the administrative process or protocols of any BCIA Committee, the panel, or working group, the Board has the sole authority to adjudicate those types of applications.
+- 6. Rules governing the calling and operation of Council and Committee meetings must be set by Council in written policy subject to the following: - (a) All meetings, proceedings and hearings must be conducted in accordance with the then current BCIA policies;

+- (b) Notice of the date and time of each regularly scheduled meeting must be posted on the BCIA website no less than 7 days prior to the date of the scheduled meeting; - (c) At least one lay Councillor must be present at every meeting, proceeding or hearing of the Council; - (d) Unless expressly required by these Bylaws any and all meetings, proceedings or hearings of Council may be held by electronic means; - (e) Meetings of Council or portions thereof, may be held in-camera, and must include at least one Lay Councillor.
+No minutes of in-camera meetings must be kept other than records of Motions that are passed in accordance with these Bylaws; - (f) Minutes of Council meeting must be posted on the BCIA website after approval by Council at its next scheduled meeting other than matters that may disclose information subject to federal or provincial protection of privacy legislation; - (g) Notwithstanding anything contained herein but subject to the PGA, Council may amend any timelines or deadlines outlined in these Bylaws to address any emergency situation by way of a 2/3rds vote of Councillors present at a properly instituted Council meeting. - Onless stipulated otherwise in these Bylaws, any submissions or applications pertaining to the acts or omissions of any panel, staff or committee member other than the Discipline Committee, must be forwarded to Council for adjudication.
+In the absence of specific guidance in these Bylaws or any governing legislation with respect to applications related to the administrative process or protocols of any BCIA Committee, panel, or working group Council has the sole authority to adjudicate those types of applications.